Madhukar-singh/AI_word_sentance_explainer/README.md

 # Word & Sentence Explorer

 An interactive web app built with **Next.js** and **TypeScript** that lets users explore the meanings of words (via hover) and sentences (via click).
-It fetches word definitions from the [DictionaryAPI.dev](https://dictionaryapi.dev) and uses a custom API for sentence meaning (AI model like OpenAI optional).
+It fetches word definitions from the [DictionaryAPI.dev](https://dictionaryapi.dev) and uses a custom API for sentence meaning (AI model like Gemini).

 ---